upslopeio/ibm-cloud-garage-training/computer-setup/apac-emea/README.md

 ## Configure ICC - fast cluster switcher

-1. The automatic setup script download `icc` and saved it in `~/.local/bin`, make sure it is there, if not, run the script again.
+1. The automatic setup script downloads `icc` and saves it in `~/.local/bin`.
+Make sure it is there, if not, run the script again.
 1. Run `source ~/.zshrc` to update the path of the current terminal.
 1. Run `icc --add-account` - if icc is not found, run the script again and start over at step 1.
 1. name the account `garage`